Keep-Calm-And-Code/Island/README.md

 Blacksmiths turn Wood and Metal into Tools, which are needed to upgrade buildings to higher levels.

 Temples increase Happiness.
-Consuming Fish and Goods increases Happiness.
+Islanders will consume Fish and Goods, increasing Happiness.

-Each building that produces stuff requires islanders to work at its Jobs.
-1 Job per building level, and 1 population needed per Job.
+All buildings other than Houses require islanders to work at their Jobs.
+1 Job per building level and 1 population needed per Job.
 Production falls if there are not enough workers.

 V)iew population to see more details about Happiness and food consumption.